gary1410/sinatra_authentication/README.md

 sinatra_authentication
 ======================

-practicing using bcrypt and login using Sinatra
+1. practicing using bcrypt and login using Sinatra
+2. Wasn't able to set an error message if logged in incorrectly